grepcats/doctor-search/README.md

 ## Setup and Installation
+The live site is deployed to Firebase here: https://doctor-search-21f6a.firebaseapp.com/

+If you would like to interact with the code directly, please follow these instructions:

 * clone repository: git clone https://github.com/grepcats/galactic-age-calc
 * install node. if you are on a mac, use `brew install node`.
 Otherwise, go to https://nodejs.org/en/download/ and download/install the appropriate installer.
 * in the project directory, type